kohya-ss/sd-scripts/README.md

+## This is a ChatGPT-4 English adaptation of the original document by kohya-ss ([README.md](https://github.com/kohya-ss/sd-scripts/blob/main/README.md))

+I wanted to bring the japanese tutorial to the english speaking community, merging knowledge globally to pursue the development of stable diffusion models to another level.
+Happy Fine-Tuning!

 This repository contains training, generation, and utility scripts for Stable Diffusion.

 The [__Change History__](#change-history) has been moved to the bottom of the page.